Step 1: make an INS. Step 2: profit

 The “Nav-filter” uses an extended Kalman filter to predict the orientation quaternion, velocity, position, accelerometer biases, gyroscope biases, earth’s magnetic field, body-frame magnetic field, and planar wind vector if an airspeed sensor is available.
 The earth frame and body frame magnetic field predictions can be used for rejecting short term interferences, although that isn’t being done as of right now (I am working on it).

-The reason why the Nav filter's orientation output is unaffected by the accelerations is that it uses the GPS position and velocity vector to correct the orientation and not the accelerations.
-While this isn't exactly how it works, a simplified explanation is as follows: the gyroscope is used to predict the orientation, and the orientation is used to calculate the delta velocity vector using the accelerometer.
+The reason why the Nav filter's orientation output is unaffected by the accelerations is that it uses the GPS position and velocity vector to correct the orientation and not the acceleration vector.
+While this isn't exactly how it works, a simplified explanation is as follows: the gyroscope is used to predict the orientation, and the orientation is used to calculate the delta velocity vector using the acceleration vector.
 The GPS can also be used to calculate the same.
 We then fuse the two delta velocities based on their respective errors (as is done in a Kalman filter).
-This also corrects the orientation.
-Any angular error between the fused velocity output and the predicted velocity output is due to the gyro biases, and any magnitude error is due to the accelerometer biases.
+This corrects the velocity vector, but by the same token, also corrects the orientation since an error in the velocity vector can be attributed to an error in the orientation.
+Furthermore, any angular error between the fused velocity output and the predicted velocity output is due to the gyro biases, and any magnitude error is due to the accelerometer biases.
 Thus, this can then be used to correct the orientation as well as sensor biases.
-The actual filter can also fuse data from magnetometer, optical flow sensor, airspeed sensor, and rangefinders.
+The actual filter can fuse data from the magnetometer, optical flow sensor, airspeed sensor, and rangefinder if their data is available (although for now it is just an IMU+magnetometer+barometer+GPS setup).

 I tested this system both for short term loop closure and long term consistency.
 The first two graphs show the results for the long term consistency check, and the next two graphs show the short loop closure tests.
 All the dimensions are in meters.
 Note that in both cases, there was high magnetic interference at the start of the trip due to the presence of high tension powerlines as well as the subway power lines near the starting point.
 The long consistency checking trip was also through an area with significant tree foilage and buildings on both sides (I will likely update the graphs with google-maps in the background for reference.
 For now, just trust me and assume that the output matched the ground truth within reasonable margin).
 The frame of reference for these graphs is ENU, so north is on the Y-axis and east is on the X-axis.